bright-cloud-studio/constant-contact-integration/README.md

 Within Contao, create a new "Constant Contact - Authorize" frontend module and fill in the API Key, Secret and Redirect URL.

 ![Authorize Module](https://raw.githubusercontent.com/bright-cloud-studio/constant-contact-integration/main/images/step_3.png)

+- Step Four:
+Add the newly created frontend module to the authorize page we set up previously, then view that page.
+Once you view the page a link titled "Click here to finalize connection" will show, click it.
+If everything wen't as expected a message "You have successfully established a connection with the Constant Contact API" will display.